GarudaCyberThreat/Information_Disclosure_SearchTools/README.md

 python InfoDisclosureSearch.pyc
 Follow the on-screen instructions to provide your target(s).
 The results will be displayed in the console and automatically saved to a text file (e.g., information_disclosure_scan_results_YYYYMMDD_HHMMSS.txt) in the same directory.

+Disclaimer
+This tool is intended for ethical hacking, penetration testing, and educational purposes only.
+The Garuda CyberThreat community and Hafid Fajar are not responsible for any misuse or damage caused by this tool.
+Always ensure you have explicit permission from the target's owner before conducting any security scans.

+Contributing
+We welcome contributions!
+If you have suggestions for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

 Connect with Garuda CyberThreat
 Stay updated and connect with our community through the following channels: